-You have to know the social media reach of every single social media posts, the type and number of interactions, and compare these metrics to the whole industry.
+You have to know the social media reach of every single social media post, the type and number of interactions, and compare these metrics to the whole industry.

 That seems like a lot of work.

-A helping hand is a social media listening tool.
+A helping hand is a media listening tool.

-The tool, for example, Brand24, will collect all the publicly available mentions containing the keyword you monitor.
+The share of voice tool, for example, Brand24, will collect all the publicly available mentions containing the keyword you monitor.